DiweenHawezy/Python-Workshop/README.md

 We will begin by installing packages.
 Mamba works as a subsitute for conda - where we can install packages in parallel instead of sequentially.
 We will install several packages at once.
 Type the following:

-**mamba install pandas numpy matplotlib seaborn geopandas ipykernel**
+**mamba install pandas numpy matplotlib seaborn geopandas ipykernel openpyxl**

+Type *'y'* when prompted.
+Notice that it will also install many other packages that these packages depend on.